StevenDStanton/EBitEngine-Template/README.md

 This is a quick start EBitEngine Template for my projects.
 It is designed to get your game built and deployed for HTML5 to itch.io

-I am running this on Pop!\_OS now Windows.
+I am running this on Pop!\_OS not Windows.
 If you are using Windows this may not work for you.

 ## Get Started